 Welcome to KirstieJ.com.
-The site is kind of a work in progress at the moment, so more content will be continuously added.
-My name is Kirstie, I'm 20 years old, and I'm a college student at UCLA majoring in Communication Studies and minoring in Spanish Linguistics and am currently studying abroad in Madrid, Spain.
+I'm Kirstie, I'm 21 years old, and I'm a college student at UCLA majoring in Communication Studies and minoring in Spanish Linguistics, excited to travel and work in the social media industry post-graduation.

 Cakes by Jessica